DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_04_Implementing_storage_solutions_in_Windows_Server.md

 13. In **Server Manager**, select **File and Storage Services**, select disk **1**, and then select Volume **M**.
 14. Observe the values for **Deduplication Rate** and **Deduplication Savings**.

-> When you have finished the exercise, revert the VMs to their initial state.
+> **Note:** When you have finished the exercise, revert the VMs to their initial state.

 ## Exercise 2: Configuring iSCSI storage